A Complete 5-Day Kyoto Itinerary

 Kinkaku-ji Temple (The Golden Temple)

-The temple was first created as a villa for the former shogun Ashikaga Yoshimitsu in the late 1300s.
-However, the existing structure is not the original which was badly damaged and burned down a few times by war and even once by a monk in 1950.
+The temple was first created as a villa for the former shogun Ashikaga Yoshimitsu in 1397 until his passing in which he willed it to become a temple.
+However, the existing structure you’ll see today is not the original which was badly damaged and burned down a few times by war and even once burned down by a monk in 1950.
 The structure that is currently there for viewing was built in 1955.

 Location: 1 Kinkakujicho, Kita Ward, Kyoto, 603-8361, Japan // MAP